Psychic reading: Astrology

 Astrology is the study of the movements and relative positions of celestial objects as a means for divining information about human affairs and terrestrial events.
-The position of the stars, planets, sun and moon when one is born are believed to have affect one's personality, shape how relationships work in one's life and predict future events such as one's economic success.
+The position of the stars, planets, sun and moon when one is born are believed to affect one's personality, shape how relationships work in one's life and predict future events such as one's economic success.

 Aura reading

 Aura readings involve the observation and interpretation of auras.
 The aura is purported to be a field of subtle, luminous radiation surrounding a person.

 Psychics have offered aura readings for many years.
 They claim to have a unique ability to see or sense individual's auras, however no evidence has ever been provided to substantiate this claim.

 Cartomancy or playing card reading

 Cartomancy is fortune-telling or divination using a deck of cards.
 See also Tarot reading below.

 Cleromancy

 Cleromantic readings usually involve casting small objects and reading them by their position, orientation, and mutual proximity.
 There are numerous variants used throughout the world.